University Hospital Saarland Homburg

 The key focus of the clinic is diagnosing and treating gastrointestinal tract diseases.
-The department of internal medicine at the university hospital covers all care areas for patients with rare liver diseases, mainly genetic, autoimmune and cholestatic diseases.
-Doctors also specialize in treating various organs' oncological, gynaecological, urological, and surgical conditions.
+The department of internal medicine at the university hospital covers all care areas for patients with rare liver diseases, mainly genetic, autoimmune, and cholestatic diseases.
+Doctors also specialize in treating various organs' oncological, gynecological, urological, and surgical conditions.
 Treatment is carried out using innovative techniques following national and international guidelines.
 The medical staff creates a pleasant and friendly atmosphere for comfortable inpatient patient treatment.

 Can I have a check-up in Germany performed at the clinic?